-If your account uses a suffix to differentiate between accounts and you are having trouble linking the account number to your Personal Capital Cash account, please reach out to your Credit Union to determine what numbers should be used for your account number (including a suffix) for linking purposes.
+If your account uses a suffix to differentiate between accounts and you are having trouble linking the account number to your Empower Personal Cash account, please reach out to your Credit Union to determine what numbers should be used for your account number (including a suffix) for linking purposes.

 Your Credit Union may inform you to enter your account number in the following format removing letters and dashes and sometimes unnecessary zeros:

 In some rare cases, credit unions use prefixes where the prefix would be at the beginning of the account/member number such as: